 Fact 5: Native Americans and Taxes

-It is also important to understand that the lack of available jobs on the reservations fuel joblessness at 35% to 85% (varies by reservation) and that 29% of employed Native Americans live below poverty level.
+It is also important to understand that the lack of available jobs on the reservations fuel joblessness at 35% to 85% and a poverty rate of 15% to 54% (varies by reservation).
 It is not for lack of exuberance or effort on the part of Native Americans that these conditions exist.
 Many of the hardest working folks we know are Native American.
 Rather, outside business is reluctant to invest in small, remote, and rugged reservation communities and doing so is complex given that tribal land is held in trust for the tribes but owned by the federal government, and all businesses and investors must comply with federal, state and tribal regulations.
 As a result, most jobs on the reservations are tribal, government, or state jobs with restrictive and historic budget cuts that limit opportunities for growth.